 Each essay published in BRANCH has been read by at least two experts on the topic/event being discussed, and I thank those peer reviewers heartily for their careful attention to the articles and for their suggestions for revision.
 The articles are much better for their involvement.
 Each essay has also undergone copy-editing by a team of graduate students and recent PhDs from a variety of universities from across the world.
 The original lead copy-editors were Kenneth Crowell and Laura Eidam, two graduate students in Purdue’s English department who undertook a large chunk of the early work.
 Laura Eidam, in addition, created the google maps visualization of BRANCH contributors and created the database that we are using to keep track of everything.
 (Past copy-editors include Megha Anwer, Allan Hunter, Stephanie Schatz and Adam Watkins.)

 The project has also been greatly aided by five undergraduate students.
 During Fall 2011, the database was maintained by Hazel Mehta, who completed the work as part of Purdue’s Margo Katherine Wilke Undergraduate Research Internship Program.
 During Spring 2012, the database was maintained by Kourtney Freiburger and Michael Lockman, who completed the work as part of the Dammon Dean’s Scholar grant program in Purdue’s College of Liberal Arts Honors Program.
-During the 2012-13 academic year, the database work was completed by Hannah Campbell and Hannah Reed as part of the Margo Katherine Wilke Undergraduate Research Internship Program, followed by Diana Gingerich and Ryan Buss during the 2013-14 academic year, and Dustin Meyer during the 2014-15 school year, Lukas Plank and Megan Ferguson during the 2015/16 school year, and Megan Ferguson again during the 2016/17 school year.
+During the 2012-13 academic year, the database work was completed by Kelsey Campbell and Hannah Reed as part of the Margo Katherine Wilke Undergraduate Research Internship Program, followed by Diana Gingerich and Ryan Buss during the 2013-14 academic year, and Dustin Meyer during the 2014-15 school year, Lukas Plank and Megan Ferguson during the 2015/16 school year, and Megan Ferguson again during the 2016/17 school year.
 These students have also helped me to think about the site from the perspective of undergraduate students, aiding me with site design in the early stages.